 I am a final-year DPhil candidate in Politics at the University of Oxford.
-My research interests lie in the areas of Political Economy and Comparative Politics.
+My research interests lie in the fields of Political Economy and Comparative Politics.
+I focus on two main areas: authoritarian politics and legacies, and democratization-related issues.

 My doctoral project uses a top-down rational choice approach to determine how legacies of autocratic regimes shape extremism after transitions to democracy.
-I am also broadly interested in the economic legacies of autocracies, the effects of inequality and redistribution, post-transitional party formation, European politics, and electoral behaviour.
-Methodologically, I am interested in quantitative methods, text analysis, and quasi-experimental designs.
+I am broadly interested in the economic legacies of autocracies, who gets to democratize and why, economic and material autocratic stabilisation mechanisms, threats to advanced democracies from an elite perspective, how the abundance of information affects rational voting decisions, European politics, and electoral behaviour.
+Methodologically, I’m interested in quantitative methods, and quasi-experimental designs.

 I am the recipient of a Full Scholarship granted by the FCT, the Portuguese national funding agency for science, research and technology, with full funding until February 2022.